 Going through an affair is an emotionally excruciating experience that can leave you feeling broken and changed.
-This trauma can trigger in you a form of anxiety you have never experienced before.
-Even if you were never disposed to anxiety or depression in the past, you may feel rife with it now.
+This traumatic experience can trigger you to experience anxiety you have never felt before.
+Even if you were never affected by anxiety or depression in the past, you may feel rife with it now.

 Here are the signs of anxiety and what you can do to get over anxiety after your husband’s affair.

 Signs of anxiety after husband’s affair